 As long as you solve the profitability framework cases using simple structures in 2 levels (what is changing and why), you’ll be well on your way to acing the case.
 See our introduction to case interview frameworks.

-This is just a brief look at the profitability framework, but it’s enough to get you started.
-If you’d like more help, book an Interview Prep Session with us.
+This is just a brief look at the case interview profit framework, but it’s enough to get you started.
+If you’d like more help or want to figure out how to calculate the profit equation, book an Interview Prep Session with us.